andlo/mycroft-skills-list-gitbook/skills/fairytalez-skill.andlo.md

 ---
-description: Mycroft tells more then 2000 fairy tales, folk tales, and fables from all around the world
+description: 'Mycroft tells more then 2000 fairy tales, folk tales, and fables from all around the world'
 ---

 ### _fairytalez-skill.andlo_